Don't Starve: Gameplay

-Don't Starve is an action-adventure game with a randomly generated open world and elements of survival and roguelike gameplay.
+Don't Starve is a survival game with a randomly generated open world and elements of action-adventure and roguelike gameplay.
 Combat is handled by pointing and clicking with the mouse, or by using "force attack" (ctrl+f), while other activities are controlled by the keyboard, or using the inbuilt gamepad support to play using a controller, giving it a console-like gameplay feel.
-The goal is to survive as long as possible, and a count of the number of days the player has survived is shown onscreen, as well as the season.
+The goal is to survive as long as possible, and a count of the number of days the player has survived is shown onscreen.
 The game keeps few records of player progress besides the total number of experience points and the playable characters unlocked.
 Wilson is the default playable character, unlocked upon purchase of the game, but the next character, Willow, can be unlocked with 160 experience points.
 Woodie, the last character unlockable with experience, requires the game's limit of 1,600.
 Each character has a perk that is specific to them, as well as a disadvantage.
 The player earns 20 experience points each in-game day and receives them after dying.
-As is common among roguelikes, death is permanent, barring the use of several rare or expensive items like the Meat Effigy, Touch-Stone, and Life-Giving Amulet.
+Death is permanent, barring the use of several rare or expensive items like the Meat Effigy, Touch-Stone, and Life-Giving Amulet.

 The game relies on a day/night cycle that causes meaningful fluctuations in gameplay style.
 During the day, the player spends most of their time exploring the world: gathering food, firewood, and other resources, discovering crafting recipes to combine available items, and avoiding enemies.
 With nightfall comes dangerous monsters and an invisible menace, Charlie, who attacks the player when the screen is dark.
 A player must have a light source or night vision to prevent Charlie from attacking.
 Crafting from recipes allows the player to build shelter, weapons, and tools like axes.
 Almost all tools will break after running out of durability, by using them, with exceptions such as Woodie's Axe.
 Players can forage and farm plants as well as hunt animals for sustenance, with several characters having dietary perks or restrictions.
 Food can spoil, however, so the player cannot keep it for too long.
 Eating spoiled food results in a loss of health, sanity, and a reduced increase in hunger restoration relative to that provided by fresh food.
 Each in-game day takes 8 minutes of real time.
 The length of day and night varies across the seasons, with day being shorter and night longer in winter.